Ukrainians in France

 Ukrainians in France are citizens of Ukraine who have migrated to France.
 According to INSEE, the Ukrainian population of France was 24,700 in 2017.

 Refugees from Russian invasion of Ukraine

 Following the 2022 Russian invasion of Ukraine, Ukrainian refugees started to arrive in France.
 By 8 March, it was reported that almost 5,000 refugees had arrived in the country.
 On 10 March, the Interior Ministry reported that 7,251 people had arrived in France from Ukraine, 6,967 of whom were Ukrainian nationals.
+According to UNHCR, 69,670 Ukrainian refugees had been registered in France as of 31 December 2023.